 To reproduce, the Cauliflower coral will release free-swimming larvae called ‘planulae’ into the water column.
 The planulae will actively search their surroundings to find a suitable place to settle.
 If conditions are favorable they will settle down and once in place they cannot move.
 Therefore a poor choice of location can have a significant effect on their survival.
 The larvae can then grow, develop and form colonies that can reproduce again.

-What’s more, not only will the information we gain help us to maintain our own coral reefs at the aquarium, it will help us to protect coral reefs in the wild.
+What’s more, not only will the information help us to maintain our own coral reefs at the aquarium, it will help us to protect coral reefs in the wild.
 The Cauliflower coral is a hard coral that plays an important role in reef building and repair, especially here in Singapore waters.

 Investigating growth of Carnation tree corals